 Sentinel Lymph Node Biopsy

 In certain situations, doctors may sample sentinel lymph nodes instead of performing a more extensive procedure to remove area nodes.
-During a sentinel lymph node biopsy, surgeons in an operating room inject a tracer into the cervix.
+During a sentinel lymph node biopsy, which takes place in a hospital operating room, a surgeon injects a tracer into the cervix.
 The tracer travels through tissue to nearby lymph nodes.
 The first node to absorb the tracer is called the sentinel node.
 It is usually the lymph node closest to the cancer.

 Doctors surgically remove this sentinel lymph node, which a pathologist examines under a microscope for signs of cancer.
 If the node is free of cancer cells, no additional lymph nodes are removed because cervical cancer has most likely not spread.

 If the sentinel node contains cancer cells, additional nodes are surgically removed and evaluated under a microscope to determine whether they contain cancer.